rss logo

 [root@arch ~]# kadmin -p kdcadmin/admin@STD.LOCAL Authenticating as principal kdcadmin/admin@STD.LOCAL with password.
 Password for kdcadmin/admin@STD.LOCAL: $superKDC$2000 kadmin: ktadd nfs/arch.std.local Entry for principal nfs/arch.std.local with kvno 3, encryption type aes256-cts-hmac-sha1-96 added to keytab FILE:/etc/krb5.keytab.
 Entry for principal nfs/arch.std.local with kvno 3, encryption type aes128-cts-hmac-sha1-96 added to keytab FILE:/etc/krb5.keytab. kadmin: exit

-• Reboot host:
+• Restart host:

 [root@arch ~]# reboot

-• Mount nfs share to /mnt:
+• Mount the nfs share on /mnt:

 [root@arch ~]# mkdir /mnt/nfs [root@arch ~]# mount -t nfs -o sec=krb5p nfs.std.local:/nfs /mnt/nfs/

-• Ask for kerberos ticket:
+• Request a kerberos ticket:

 [user@arch ~]$ kinit nfsuser@STD.LOCAL Password for nfsuser@STD.LOCAL: NFScher$$